 Emily currently resides in Roanoke with her husband and dog, Harley, a six-year-old "super mutt".
 Harley loves to cuddle and go for hikes when the weather is nice.
 She is a power chewer and vigilantly keeps birds out of the yard.

 ADMINISTRATIVE ASSISTANT &

 A former Roanoke resident, Sandy now lives in North Carolina.
 She does all of her administrative work virtually, and she also works virtually as a trainer.
 She can help anyone, anywhere train their dog via Zoom.
 Sandy has been working with High Hopes Dog Training since 2016.
-She started out by enrolling her newly rescued dog in Beginner Obedience class and continued with Intermediate and Advanced Obedience classes.
-Sandy's work with her own dog was so impressive, she was asked to join the High Hopes Dog Training team!
-Now Sandy's exceptional organizational skills as Administrative Assistant keep High Hopes running smoothly on a daily basis.
+She started by enrolling her newly rescued dog in the Beginner Obedience class and continued with Intermediate and Advanced Obedience classes.
+Sandy's work with her dog was so impressive, she was asked to join the High Hopes Dog Training team!
+Now Sandy's exceptional organizational skills as Administrative Assistant keep High Hopes running smoothly daily.

 Sandy is a retired Roanoke City School teacher.
 For 33 years, her job has been centered around working with low-income students.
 She has enjoyed introducing the children to new experiences and pushing them to succeed regardless of their background experiences.

 That gift has carried over to her canine family.
 Sandy, her husband, and her son rescue Bernese Mountain Dogs and Newfoundlands who have been mistreated or neglected.
 They currently have a Berner named Tripp and a Newfie named Sadie.
 Sadie earned her Canine Good Citizen certification and is working towards becoming a Certified Therapy Dog.
 She provides emotional support to autistic children and to those struggling to read.
 Tripp, being an adolescent goofball, is still in training.